mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 	<% end_if %>

-The //Level// page control allows you to get data from the page's parents, eg if you used //Level(1)//, you could use //$Level(1).Title// to get the top level page title.
+The *Level* page control allows you to get data from the page's parents, eg if you used //Level(1)//, you could use //$Level(1).Title// to get the top level page title.
 In this case, we merely use it to check the existence of a second level page; if one exists then we include the breadcrumbs.

 We now have a fully functioning two level navigation system.
 Both menus should be updating and highlighting as you move from page to page.
 They will also mirror changes done in the SilverStripe CMS, such as renaming pages or moving them around.